FAQs

 Non-New Zealand resident

-If you are not a New Zealand citizen or resident (non-resident), or on a minimum two year working visa you will likely have to pay for an abortion and any after care costs.
+If you're not a New Zealand citizen or resident (non-resident), or not on a minimum two year working visa you'll likely have to pay for an abortion and any after care costs.
 Abortion costs for non-New Zealand residents vary between NZ$950 and $5,500, depending on the provider and type of abortion.

-Contact your local abortion provider for information on their costs for non-New Zealand residents, or contact The Women's Clinic on 0800 226 784 for telemedicine costs for early medical abortion anywhere in New Zealand.
+Contact your local abortion provider for information on their costs for non-New Zealand residents, or contact The Women's Clinic on 0800 226 784 for the costs for telemedicine (phone) early medical abortion anywhere in New Zealand.

 -

-If you are not a New Zealand citizen or resident (non-resident), or on a minimum two year working visa you will likely have to pay for an abortion and any after care costs.
+If you're not a New Zealand citizen or resident (non-resident), or not on a minimum two year working visa you'll likely have to pay for an abortion and any after care costs.
 Abortion costs for non-New Zealand residents vary between $NZD950 and $5,500, depending on the provider and type of abortion.

-Contact your local abortion provider for information on their costs for non-New Zealand residents, or contact The Women's Clinic on 0800 226 784 for telemedicine costs for early medical abortion anywhere in New Zealand.
+Contact your local abortion provider for information on their costs for non-New Zealand residents, or contact The Women's Clinic on 0800 226 784 for the costs for telemedicine (phone) early medical abortion anywhere in New Zealand.

 -